mythz/site/_blog/posts/2021-10-28-docs-search.md

 })
 ```

-Which essentially just searches index docs content and its h1-3 headings, grouping by the document's title.
-To better
+Which instructs Typesense to search through each documents content and h1-3 headings, grouping results by its page title.
-fine-tune search results for your use-case please refer to the [Typesense API Search Reference](https://typesense.org/docs/0.21.0/api/documents.html#search).
+Refer to the [Typesense API Search Reference](https://typesense.org/docs/0.21.0/api/documents.html#search) to learn how

-The Search UI component uses tailwind classes, scoped styles and inline SVGs so should be very portable.
+to further fine-tune search results for your use-case.

 ## Search Results